|

 Definition at line 70 of file bdfg21.hpp.

--th entry is evaluations of polynomials in f_sets[i]
+The i-th entry is evaluations of polynomials in f_sets[i] at z_i.

 $ of subsets $S_i$ of $T$ (for $T$ a subset of the field of interest) where each polynomial $f_i$ will be evaluated at points in $S_i$.